198 Contemporary Arts and Learning Safeguarding Policy and Procedures

 - There may be occasions when you need to touch a young person (e.g. when you are guiding them in performing a technical operation such as with special needs, guiding them using a mouse) these should be transparent and kept to a minimum.

-- Whilst it is important to reassure a young person who may be nervous in coming into the digital media studio or gallery environment, workers must avoid being over familiar.
+- Whilst it is important to reassure a children, young person and vulnerable adults who may be nervous in coming into the digital media studio or gallery environment, workers must avoid being over familiar.
 Never permit ‘horseplay’ which may cause embarrassment or fear.

-- Treat all children and young people equally, and with respect and dignity.
+- Treat all children, young people and vulnerable adults equally, and with respect and dignity.

-- Where possible avoid being on your own in an isolated or closed environment with a young person.
+- Where possible avoid being on your own in an isolated or closed environment with a child, young person and vulnerable adult.
 Ask a fellow worker to be present during situations that may be sensitive or leave a door ajar with another worker in ear shot and/or visible.
 This is for your protection as well as being a reassurance to the young person.

 - A group should have a minimum of two workers (excluding any workers that may attend with the group or individual).
 For any offsite activity the offsite activity checklist must be completed.